StoryBots: Television programming

 The StoryBots franchise's original TV series Ask the StoryBots premiered on Netflix on August 12, 2016.
 The show follows the StoryBots characters Beep, Bing, Bang, Boop, and Bo (a.k.a.
 "Answer Team 341B"), and stars Judy Greer.
 Answer Team 341B goes on adventures into the human world to help answer kids' biggest questions.
-The first season featured guest appearances from Jay Leno, Whoopi Goldberg, " Weird Al" Yankovic, Kevin Smith, Garfunkel and Oates, Tim Meadows, and Chris Parnell.
+The first season featured guest appearances from Jay Leno, Whoopi Goldberg, "Weird Al" Yankovic, Kevin Smith, Garfunkel and Oates, Tim Meadows, and Chris Parnell.
 Ask the StoryBots received critical acclaim for its educational quality and entertainment value for both parents and children.
 A second season premiered on Netflix on August 24, 2018, and featured guest appearances from Snoop Dogg, Edward Norton, Christina Applegate, Wanda Sykes, David Cross, Ali Wong, Kristen Schaal, and David Koechner.

-A third season was released worldwide on Netflix on August 2, 2019, and includes guest appearances from John Legend, Zoe Saldana, Jennifer Garner, Jason Sudeikis, Alyssa Milano, Tony Hale, Maria Bamford, and Reggie Watts.
+A third season was released worldwide on Netflix on August 2, 2019, and includes guest appearances from John Legend, Zoe Saldaña, Jennifer Garner, Jason Sudeikis, Alyssa Milano, Tony Hale, Maria Bamford, and Reggie Watts.
 A trailer for the new episodes was released on YouTube ahead of the season launch.
 All three season's music soundtracks are available on most music streaming services.